HULFE was born on a rainy day shortly before the year 2020.

 HULFE is a design-studio that focuses on accessories that deal with support and the extension as well as multiplication of bodies.
 Founded by the artists Daphne Ahlers and Lilli Thiessen HULFE places itself somewhere between sculpture, fashion and design to help create a cuter and more liveable future.

 HULFE works in seasons but the seasons may vary.
-Just as the female martyr that HULFE get their name from, they refuse to succumb to the forces of the market and keep an independent rythm.
+Just as the female martyr that HULFE get their name from, they refuse to succumb to external forces and try to keep an independent rhythm.

 HULFE produces pieces which function as collectibles, objects which aspire longevity, filled with love for humor and coded with detailed social observations.